Deacon Jones: Acting

 Jones worked as a television actor, and appeared in numerous TV programs since the 1970s, most often appearing in cameo roles.
 He appeared in an episode of The Odd Couple where he and Oscar were in a television commercial selling shaving products.
-He appeared on The Brady Bunch, and in a Bewitched episode in 1969, he played a guard to the Giant's castle in "Sam & the Beanstalk".
+He appeared as himself on The Brady Bunch, and in a Bewitched episode in 1969, he played a guard to the Giant's castle in "Sam & the Beanstalk".
 Jones also played himself on an episode of Wonder Woman in 1978.

 In 1978, he played a Viking named Thall in The Norseman.
 Fellow Hall of Famer Fred Biletnikoff joined Jones in the film, also portraying a Norseman.
 That same year, Jones portrayed a fierce defensive lineman named Gorman in the film Heaven Can Wait.

 In the series G vs E, he played himself, but as an agent of "The Corps".
 He also played a role in the hit show, ALF, where he played a father figure to Alf.

 Broadcasting

 Jones served as a color analyst for Rams broadcasts on KMPC radio in the 1994 season, teaming with Steve Physioc and Jack Snow.
-In 1998, shortly before Super Bowl XXXII between the Denver Broncos and Green Bay Packers, Jones correctly predicted the Broncos, 11 1/2 point underdogs, would win the game and Terrell Davis would be named MVP of the game.
+In 1998, shortly before Super Bowl XXXII between the Denver Broncos and Green Bay Packers, Jones correctly predicted the Broncos, 11.5-point underdogs, would win the game and Terrell Davis would be named MVP of the game.